Filming in Bristol: permits and fees

 What’s covered

-The city’s Georgian Clifton quarter and the redeveloped Harbourside are among the most requested areas for productions.
+The city’s Georgian Clifton quarter and redeveloped Harbourside are among the most requested areas for productions.

 Typical restrictions

 Harbourside safety briefings are required for shoots near water.
 Working hours restrictions apply after 23:00.
 Road closures require a Traffic Management Plan submitted to highways.
-Drone flights over the harbour or city centre require CAA permission and council sign-off.
+Drone flights require CAA compliance and council sign-off where take-off or landing is on council land.

 Contact